leonidpur/thriftvsgrpc/README.md

 Concerning configurations, I used:
 Thrift: Threaded server, Binary protocol
-gRpc: One-channel client/s, default ServerBuilder, Synchronous, Unary
+gRpc: One-channel per client thread, default ServerBuilder, Synchronous, Unary

 Depending on the environment or scenario other configuration can give some up to~20% speed-up, For example:
 Thrift: Pooled server, Non-blocking server or Compact protocol